 Gossip is the second biggest distracting factor on the CareerBuilder survey.
 And it is true, the most popular time-waster besides virtually socializing on a handheld device is socializing in person.
 Now remember, communication at the workplace is vitally important to a healthy business.
 It is a good sign that your staff likes to talk with one another.
 However, when work needs to be done, this is obviously an inhibitor to progress.
 So, in order to avoid problems with chatting, designate collective break-times strategically so that your workers can get the gossip out of the way around the water cooler.
 And, if that doesn’t quite fix the problem, don’t be afraid to steer workplace conversations if they stray too far off topic.

 Again, it is very healthy to have a view of the outside as you work.
 Nonetheless, it is also remarkably easy to let it hinder production.
 Make sure that all windows have blinds or curtains so that if a worker feels they are being distracted by their view, they can fix the problem.

 When you or an employee conducts phone calls on speaker phone, all ears are fixed to that conversation.
 It is far more enticing to listen to somebody talk on the phone while you can hear the person at the other end respond.
 So, perhaps design a rule that prohibits speaker phone talking, unless it is essential for a conference call.

 With those common distractions in mind, hopefully you can help your small business become more efficient.
 If you are looking to maximize your efficiency financially, you should consider using invoice factoring.
 Traditional bank loans can be difficult to attain and impractical to pay off.
-Invoice factoring is the best alternative lending practice for small businesses.
+Accounts receivable factoring is the best alternative lending practice for small businesses.
 Talk to Factor Finders to start increasing your cash flow and growing your business.